HomeProductionCropsChoosing Your Perfect Irrigation Method: 8 Essential Factors for Optimum Crop Yields

 7. Social influences

 In some cases, irrigation goes beyond an individual venture to a community enterprise.
 In this case, there are three levels of community organization.
-There is an individual or small informal group of individuals participating in the system at the field and tertiary level of conveyance and distribution.
+There are individuals or small informal groups of individuals participating in the system at the field and tertiary level of conveyance and distribution.

 Irrigation system designers should be aware that perhaps the most important goal of the irrigation community at all levels is the assurance of equity among its members.
 Thus the operation, if not always the structure, of the irrigation system will tend to mirror the community view of sharing and allocation.